fbpx

 4. Boosting the pride of Nairobians

-Is it just me who gets an adrenaline rush each time Kenya is mentioned on the international media for something good?
+Is it just me who gets an adrenaline rush each time Kenya is mentioned in the international media for something good?
 University of Minnesota, community features notes that experts agree that hometown pride is a critical factor in the development and improvement of any community.
 And this pride, the article further argues, is promoted by celebrating things that make a town special and evoke good feelings among its residents.
-This – the pride of Nairobi—informs a large part of what Nai Ni Who? is about and this therefore, underscores the importance of the festival.
+This – the pride of Nairobi—informs a large part of what Nai Ni Who? is about and this, therefore, underscores the importance of the festival.

 Share18Tweet11SendShare3Pin4